unilight/sheet/README.md

 ### Editable installation with virtualenv

 You don't need to prepare an environment (using conda, etc.) first.
 The following commands will automatically construct a virtual environment in `tools/`.
+When you run the recipes, the scripts will automatically activate the virtual environment.

 ```bash
 git clone https://github.com/unilight/sheet.git